Executive Council Motions (Spring 2018)

 For Phi Kappa Psi and all Greek-letter organizations, these incidents have sparked national conversations about the value of Greek membership and the need to further define purpose, prove value and demonstrate that they deserve a place on campus.
 As strong men of character, it is the responsibility of Phi Kappa Psi leaders to ensure a safe and healthy fraternity experience for all members.
 This not only reduces liability, but leads to positive, lasting memories during the undergraduate years and beyond.
 That’s why effective immediately:

-- No alcohol above 15% ABV is permitted in chapter houses.
+- Beer, wine, wine coolers, and cider are the only alcoholic beverages permitted in chapter houses.
 This is a courageous step forward for the Fraternity, and one that will reduce the potential for hazing to occur and the negative consequences that often follow.

 - House corporation officers will also be leveraged to help enforce this policy.
 Those who utilize the Phi Kappa Psi Property Insurance Program will be required to include a clause restricting alcohol above 15% ABV, and it will be up to officers to be positive role models to their fellow chapter brothers.